Skip to main content

 Children who should be attending school are instead recovering in hospitals or living in fear of further attacks, while parents struggle to rebuild their lives amid the ruins of their communities.

-Humanitarian organizations warn that without immediate efforts to protect civilians and provide aid, the suffering caused by the conflict could continue to grow even if the fighting eventually subsides.
+Humanitarian organisations warn that without immediate efforts to protect civilians and provide aid, the suffering caused by the conflict could continue to grow even if the fighting eventually subsides.

 A Dangerous Moment for the World